 Planning is important.
-Maybe even more is the ability to EXECUTE ACCORDING TO PLAN.
+Maybe, even more, is the ability to EXECUTE ACCORDING TO PLAN.
 This does not mean that plans are not adaptable, good ones are.
 This means though that when we are “in the moment,” we must believe in what we are doing and execute within our existing capabilities.
 Or in other words, Standard Work.
-Preparation is the key in delivery, and you must prepare and be comfortable with the plan (Standard Work).
+Preparation is the key to delivery, and you must prepare and be comfortable with the plan (Standard Work).
 Improving on your plan is a deliberate action outside of your Standard Work.
 Without this understanding, you may wander and not achieve what you set out for.

-We are so obsessed with this thought and the “so-called” ever changing world around us that we are willing to toss the best laid plans out the window.
+We are so obsessed with this thought and the “so-called” ever-changing world around us that we are willing to toss the best-laid plans out the window.
 The new advice is to iterate and seek perfection.
 Planning has become so passé.
 I personally struggle with the all to common Inspect-Adapt thoughts.

 I believe in a learn by doing approach, Lean.
 This approach incorporates the principles of PDCA/PDSA (Plan – Do – Study – Adjust).
-Most believers in PDCA/PDCSA will tell you that the “P” should incorporate 50% of your time.
+Most believers in PDCA/PDSA will tell you that the “P” should incorporate 50% of your time.
 Planning is important.